Physicians are trained for clinical excellence -

 When will you know about the CME credits for participating?

 The Steering Team has placed a very high priority on securing CME credits.
-The intention is to secure accreditation by the end of the first cohort group – by July of 2026, which will be sufficient for credits to be earned by the first cohort group.
+The intention is to secure accreditation by the end of the first cohort group – June of 2026, which will be sufficient for credits to be earned by the first cohort group.

 Learn more about the Physician Leadership Accelerator today.
 Contact Good Leadership to schedule a conversation.